lisannevvliet/little-list/README.md

 The completed tasks can be found in the [commit messages](https://github.com/lisannevvliet/live-trivia/commits/main).
 The following tasks could not be completed in the set time frame, but would be nice to have.

 - [ ] Support typing indicator for multiple users.
-- [ ] Hide the correct answer in JavaScript.
+- [ ] Do not store the correct answer in client-side JavaScript.
 - [ ] Implement modules in client-side JavaScript.
 - [ ] Avoid duplicate questions in a session.
 - [ ] Restore the chat upon re-entering.